Skip to content

 This part of the CyberGhost vs NordVPN battle is a bit tricky for CyberGhost.
 For years, CyberGhost built its reputation on a big server fleet that often included heavily censored countries that were – and still are – populated with virtual servers for preserving security.

-We tested it by using our acquaintances in this country from time to time, and even today, we had no luck making it work on Chinese soil.
+We tested it by using our acquaintances in this country occasionally, and even today, we have had no luck making it work on Chinese soil.
 But what about NordVPN?
-Well, NordVPN has a trick on its sleeve in the form of obfuscated servers.
+Well, NordVPN has a trick up its sleeve in the form of obfuscated servers.

-They take advantage of OpenVPN TCP and allow you to bypass DPI (deep-packet inspection) which tends to cripple many VPNs in China, the UAE, or other censored countries.
-It’ll make your VPN traffic look like ordinary traffic, allowing you to use it without problems in China.
+They take advantage of OpenVPN TCP and allow you to bypass DPI (deep-packet inspection), which tends to cripple many VPNs in China, the UAE, or other censored countries.
+It’ll make your VPN traffic look like regular traffic, allowing you to use it without problems in China.

-During our tests, NordVPN displayed amazing results in the country, working at least 9/10 times with no issues.
-Obfuscated servers, although great for this purpose, will slow your speeds a bit but that decrease is minimal and you won’t feel it in practice that much.
+During our tests, NordVPN displayed amazing results in the country, working at least 7/10 times with no issues.
+Obfuscated servers, although great for this purpose, will slow your speeds a bit, but that decrease is minimal, and you won’t feel it in practice that much.

 The important thing is that NordVPN works in China and CyberGhost doesn’t.
-I hope the Romanian provider will improve upon bypassing censorship one day, as it would make it an absolute beast given how cheap it is – more about that later.
+We hope the Romanian provider will improve upon bypassing censorship one day, as it would make it an absolute beast, given how cheap it is – more about that later.

 Needless to say, NordVPN WINS this round easily with its ability to work in China and other censored countries.
 It’s also a great choice if you’re looking to access sites blocked by your school.
 CyberGhost, unfortunately, cannot compete.